3redronin/mu-server/HTTP2-CONCURRENCY.md

 server timer that is independent of both executors; when work becomes due, the timer dispatches it to the connection executor.

-Still to be implemented are coordinator timeout commands and migration of the remaining connection settings, stream registry, and inbound flow-control accounting to coordinator ownership.
-The HTTP/2 SETTINGS acknowledgement and request-body read deadlines therefore remain local blocking deadlines for now.
+SETTINGS acknowledgement expiry now runs on the server timer and is serialized as a coordinator connection-error command; it no longer changes the socket reader's blocking timeout.
+Still to be implemented are migration of the remaining connection settings, stream registry, inbound flow-control accounting, and request-body read deadlines to coordinator ownership.
 The reader and coordinator have separate execution capacity from handlers, but do not yet have all of the final single-owner boundaries described below.

 ## Goals